The Jamaica NOW Action Plan drives many community-led development projects across the neighborhood of Jamaica.

 The Plan is being led by the Jamaica NOW Leadership Council [JNLC], a group of community stakeholders who provide oversight and guide implementation of the Plan through 2020.

 • The Queens Feast, a 12-week food business training program hosted by Queens Public Library, graduated 100 applicants.
-As a result of its popularity, this program will be expanded to other locations, including The Rockaways.
+As a result of its popularity, this program has been expanded to other locations, including The Rockaways.

 • In FY17, Scholars at Work provided Career Exploration services to 104 students across five CTE high schools, including eight students from Thomas A. Edison High School in Jamaica.